 The Council regularly intervenes in the large local electric utility rate applications.
 Local utilities are required to come before the OEB to have their rates "rebased" every four years.
 In the interim period their rates are set using a formula that allows for an increase to reflect inflation, but also has a factor for expected productivity improvements.

-The OEB undertakes numerous consultation processes throughout the year that consider issues including, for example, conservation and demand management policies, natural gas pricing policies, rules for connecting renewable generation, rules regarding natural gas contracting, polices regarding time-of use pricing, and the design of low-income programs for energy consumers etc. Over the past year the Council participated in the following OEB processes:
+The OEB undertakes numerous consultation processes throughout the year that consider issues including, for example, conservation and demand management policies, natural gas pricing policies, rules for connecting renewable generation, rules regarding natural gas contracting, polices regarding time-of use pricing, and the design of low-income programs for energy consumers etc.

 - The Council is currently represented on the following committees: